-You must comply with applicable State Government health directives and health and safety laws and
+You must comply with applicable State Government health directives and health and safety laws and report all accidents, emergencies or other incidents to RSL Queensland or venue staff.

 You must comply with all requirements of the venue or RSL Queensland in connection with the Event and follow all reasonable directions of venue staff or RSL Queensland.